 How to get a temporary supply of prescription drugs

-If your prescription drug is not on our Approved Drug List, you may request a temporary supply of this drug at any in-network pharmacy until we find another option for you.
+If your prescription drug is not on our Approved Drug List, you may request a temporary supply of this drug at any in-network pharmacy to allow you and your doctor to find another option.

 What is a temporary supply?

-Before learning how to request a temporary supply of your non-covered prescription, first find out if you're eligible.
+Before attempting to fill a temporary supply of your non-covered prescription, first find out if you're eligible.

 - If you're new to your Medicare plan and the drug you are currently taking is not on the Priority Health Medicare formulary, or is on the formulary but is restricted in some way, you are eligible for a temporary supply.
 You have 90 days from the day your plan starts (your "effective date") to get a transition fill.